 Expertise required: The primary goal of participating in the network for us would be to gain access to open minded collaborators.
 We have no specific technique or enterprise in mind.
 We need help with everything!
 We currently work with a few multidisciplinary projects involving engineers, public health professionals and nutritional biochemists and we see the value of such an approach in generating new ideas.

-Expertise offered: We can offer a range of microbiological assays including; biofilm cultivation, cultivation of anaerobes and microaerophiles, electron microscopy and whole genome sequencing.
+Expertise offered: We can offer a range of microbiological assays, including biofilm cultivation, cultivation of anaerobes and microaerophiles, electron microscopy, whole genome sequencing.

-Issues: Access to expertise that we currently do not have in the form of meaningful collaborations.
-We are concerned however that collaboration may be hindered by the desire of institutions and investigators to protect their intellectual property.
-Clearly this is necessary but it is something that needs to be addressed at the outset in a new collaborative network.
+Bottlenecks: Access to expertise that we currently do not have in the form of meaningful collaborations.
+We are concerned, however, that collaboration may be hindered by the desire of institutions and investigators to protect their intellectual property.
+Clearly this is necessary, but it is something that needs to be addressed at the outset in a new collaborative network.

-Target: Biosurfactants are produced by various bacterial, yeast and fungal species.
-My research is focusing on a range of Gram positive and Gram negative bacteria associated with skin infections and wounds.
+Specific targets: Biosurfactants are produced by various bacterial, yeast and fungal species.
+My research is focusing on a range of Gram-positive and Gram-negative bacteria associated with skin infections and wounds.

-Where are you looking: I have tested the antibacterial properties of two well established biosurfactants; mannosylerythritol lipids (MELs) and rhamnolipids which are produced naturally.
-They have shown activity against Gram negative bacteria and when combined with antibiotics they have demonstrated some activity against Gram positive bacteria.
+Where are you looking for antibiotics: I have tested the antibacterial properties of two well established biosurfactants; mannosylerythritol lipids (MELs) and rhamnolipids which are produced naturally.
+They have shown activity against Gram-negative bacteria, and when combined with antibiotics, they have demonstrated some activity against Gram-positive bacteria.

 Expertise required: I am currently identifying the mechanism of action of the biosurfactants on bacterial cells using scanning electron microscopy.
-In the future I want to use molecular biology to explore and elucidate this further.
-I would love to learn more about this and meet possible connections with other researchers who have focused their research on this.
+In the future, I want to use molecular biology to explore and elucidate this further.
+I would love to learn more about this and possibly make connections with other researchers who have focused their research on this.
 I would also like to meet other researchers with in vivo experience and drug formulation experience to enhance my research further by developing an effective combination topical antibiotic/biosurfactant treatment to test on laboratory animal models.

-Issues: Current literature focuses on optimising the production of biosurfactants and understanding their biosynthesis.
-My works relates to their application as a combination therapy with antibiotics and this novel work branches across many specialisms from biotechnology to AMR to industry.
-Due to this, it can be difficult to portray the impact of my research as each specialism are interested in different aspects of my research.
+Bottlenecks: Current literature focuses on optimising the production of biosurfactants and understanding their biosynthesis.
+My works relates to their application as a combination therapy with antibiotics and this novel work branches across many specialisms, from biotechnology to AMR to industry.
+Due to this, it can be difficult to portray the impact of my research as each specialism is interested in different aspects of my research.
 Attending the ABX networking event will give me the possibility to bridge the gaps between the specialisms.